 The sounds of his shoes scraping across the gravel prevented the location from becoming completely dead with silence.
 Out of the darkness in the hood that shrouded his head, a pair of braided ashen hair traveled down the front of his shoulders.
 Within the darkness in the hood, a pair of emerald eyes glowed in a melancholic luster.

 He had spent the entire day doing his usual routine: stay within range of certain people within a specific amount of time without letting them or anyone else know he was nearby – though he could do nothing to prevent them from feeling what seemed to be theoretical weights dropped on their chests.
 After completing his quota for the day, he would meet with a tall man in glasses who worked as a history teacher for the local high school.
-After that was done, he would walk all the way back home to rest and repeat the process again once the next day arrived.
+After that was done, he would walk all the way back home to rest and repeat the process once the next day arrived.

 “Enjoying the night air, Fenris?”

 The one called Fenris kicked up a rock near his feet and caught it with an open hand.
-With a whip and crack of the arm, the dense material was hurled in the direction of the voice that called to him from the shadows.
+With a whip and crack of the arm, the dense material was hurled in the direction of the soft and gentle voice that called to him from the shadows.
 With the force he exerted and the rock weighing approximately three pounds, it should have been more than capable of tearing a chunk off a person’s skull assuming it hit its mark.

 A hollow noise, comparable to a violent toast of wine glasses, rang across the alleyway.